kreskij/all-ansi-256-colors/README.md

 A pre-generated HTML file is included in the repository ```all-ansi-256-colors.html```.
 The "pretty" version, ```all-ansi-256-colors-pretty.html``` includes buttons that you can click to toggle bold, italics, and underlines of the text since most terminal emulators support those styles.

-**Note:** Forground/Background colors 0-16 may not look that same in your setup because those colors are defined in terminal emulator settings.
+**Note:** Forground/Background colors 0-16 may not look the same in your setup because those colors are defined in terminal emulator settings.